 III.
-Review of State Implementation Planning Process (2-3 pages)
+Review of State Implementation Planning Process

-A. Describe the organization of the State Implementation Planning Workgroup, including its charge, leadership, membership and stakeholder representation:
+A. Describe the organization of the State Implementation Planning Workgroup, including its charge, leadership, membership and stakeholder representation.
+If necessary, note any additions to workgroup membership or stakeholders engaged through outreach in vetting implementation plans by updating the Stakeholder Participation table that was submitted as an attachment to the Final Assessment of Variation and Analysis of Solutions Report.